aparnaraveendrankv/project-table/README.md

-Install Dependencies: React projects typically have dependencies that need to be installed.
+   steps of how we can run the code locally after cloning the repository Install Dependencies: React projects typically have dependencies that need to be installed.
 Use npm (Node Package Manager) . npm install in the console tab Then node modules installed After that